 Civilian settlement, however, lagged.
 It was not until 1777 that Governor Felipe de Neve founded the first pueblo in San Jose.

-Eight years earlier, Gaspar de Portolà's expedition passed through the Los Angeles basin on its way north and noted what would become the future site of Alta California's second pueblo, Los Angeles.
+Eight years earlier, Gaspar de Portolà's expedition had passed through the Los Angeles basin on its way north and noted what would become the future site of upper California's second pueblo, Los Angeles.
 The broad river valley, framed by a line of irregular hills, had "all the requisites for a large settlement."
 The missionary Juan Crespí described the scene in his diary entry of Wednesday, Aug.
 2, 1769: